cloudfoundry/docs-deploying-cf/vsphere/deploying_bosh_with_micro_bosh.md

 Alternatively, download the latest stemcells from the web: http://bosh_artifacts.cfapps.io/
 </pre>

-Download a public stemcell. *Note*: if you have already downloaded a stemcell to deploy your MicroBOSH, you can use that one.
+Download a public stemcell.

+<p class="note"><strong>Note</strong>: If you have already downloaded a stemcell to deploy your MicroBOSH, you do not need to download a different one.</p>

 <pre class="terminal">
 $ bosh download public stemcell bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz